[ Reference Info Index | Glossopedia ]

 Frederick R. Wittnebert’s U.S. Patent No 2,522,553 proposed to fill the pen body with long tubes of glass, metal, plastic, or any other suitable material.

 The first glimmering of the design that finally made the grade came with the September 19, 1950, granting of U.S. Patent No 2,522,554, again to Harlan Zodtner, and U.S. Patent No 2,522,555, to Floyd E. Bartell.
 Both designs used a thin sheet of plastic or metal rolled up with some mechanism to maintain a capillary space between the layers.
-In Zodtner’s version, the sheet could be slightly corrugated or embossed, perhaps in a pattern like diamond safety tread; or it could be rolled with a layer of fabric whose longitudinal fibers could be gathered at the proximal end to serve as the pen’s feed.
+In Zodtner’s version, the sheet could be slightly corrugated or embossed, perhaps in a pattern like diamond safety tread; or it could be rolled with a layer of fabric whose longitudinal fibers could be gathered at their forward end to serve as the pen’s feed.
 In Bartell’s version, the sheet was pierced by holes that allowed ink to flow between the layers, while the holes were made by piercing with a sharp, pointed object (not a punch) so that there were rough edges around the holes to maintain the space between layers.

 Parker built and tested prototypes of this basic design.
 With a decorative perforated “grille” under the nib and a similar perforated cover at the back of the pen, air could flow freely.
 As ink entered the pen, air could leave.
 As ink was used up, air could replace it.
 Shown here is one of these prototypes, referred to as the Mark II design.
 There was no visible joint anywhere along the pen’s body; for filling, the user just dunked the nib end into an ink bottle.